-Executive Director Michael J. Oleaga Deputy Executive Director Jordin Dickerson, Esq.
-Deputy Executive Director of Technology Geraldine Galue
+Executive Director Jordin Dickerson, Esq.

 SRMUN's conferences are sponsored by an educational not-for-profit corporation, the Southern Regional Model United Nations, Inc. As of December 1, 2021, the Board of Directors for SRMUN, Inc. is a seven-member panel (with a minimum of one faculty advisor) and the Executive Director who are responsible for the overall state of the organization from year to year.
 Board members are responsible for meeting two or more times a year to conduct organizational business, including reviewing financial statements, creating strategic priorities of the organization, and approving all substantive content for the conference.
 The Board also selects and trains the Executive Staff of each conference; these offices are the Secretary-General, the Director-General, the Deputy Director-General, and the Under Secretary-General.